 First off you need to know that I have been thinking about these words for a really long time.
-In fact, this is the third time that I am writing this letter to you.
-For thirteen years now I have served in full-time ministry, first as a youth pastor, then a lead pastor and now a missionary.
-Over the course of the last thirteen years of ministry I have had the opportunity to hear the stories of hundreds of women, both young and old, that have included pain and triumph.
+In fact, this is the fourth time that I am writing this letter to you.
+For almost fifteen years now I have served in full-time ministry, first as a youth pastor, then a lead pastor and now a missionary and children’s pastor.
+Over the course of the last almost fifteen years of ministry I have had the opportunity to hear the stories of hundreds of women, both young and old, that have included pain and triumph.
 But every year as we come into the month of May, leading up to and around Mother's Day, I see heaviness settle on many ladies that I know.
 I pray in some way that these words will break through that heaviness.

 The first thing that God put on my heart to share with you, regardless of whether you are a sister, friend, aunt, mom, boss, girlfriend, cousin, wife, etc.…